-In July and January of each year, you will be responsible for creating a report from the PMT that you upload into the Grants Management System (GMS).
+In July and January of each year, you will be responsible for creating a report from the PMT below that BFDI will upload into the Grants Management System (GMS).
 This is the GMS report.
-During the non submission reporting periods, you are encouraged to create reports for your records, but you will not upload them to the GMS.
-Enter your responses to the questions that follow in the PMT at https://bjapmt.ojp.gov.
-If you have any questions about the PMT or performance measures, please call BFDI's PSN Program Manager - Kevin Bryant at 313 785-0150 or send an email to kbryant@blackfamilydevelopment.org.
+During the non-submission reporting periods, you are encouraged to create reports for your records, but you will not upload them to the GMS.
+Enter your responses to the questions that follow in the PMT.
+If you have any questions about the PMT or performance measures, please call BFDI's PSN Contract Manager - Vincent Teat at 313-758-0150 or send an e-mail to vteat@blackfamilydevelopment.org.

-NOTE: Data entry will occur quarterly, with a 30 day submission period following the close of the reporting period.
+Note: Data entry will occur quarterly, with a 30day submission period following the close of the reporting period.